segmentr-package/segmentr/cran-comments.md

+## Resubmission

+This is a resubmission.
+I have changed:

+- Conformed `Authors@R` to CRAN guidelines
+- Cited researchers of the base papers and linked the paper in DESCRIPTION
+- Included Acknowledgments in README

 ## Test environments

 * local OS X install, R 3.5.1
 * Ubuntu 14.04.5 LTS (on travis-ci), R 3.5.2
 * win-builder (devel and release)

-Could not run with r-devel in my computer, as I had trouble installing `xlm2`, due to native dependencies.

 ## R CMD check results

 There were no ERRORs or WARNINGs.

 R CMD check results
 0 errors | 0 warnings | 0 notes